Published on September 16, 2022

 Colon and rectum

-The colon is a long tube-like organ in the abdomen.
-It's the largest part of the large intestine.
+The colon, part of the large intestine, is a long tubelike organ in the abdomen.
 The colon carries waste to be expelled from the body.
-The rectum makes up the last several inches of the colon.
+The rectum makes up the last several inches of the large intestine.

 Symptoms